ml-tooling/lazycluster/README.md

 </details>

 ### Easily Launch a [Hyperopt Cluster](./docs/cluster.hyperopt_cluster.md#hyperoptcluster-class)
 Most simple way to launch a cluster based on a `RuntimeGroup` created by the `RuntimeManager`.
+A MongoDB instance gets started on localhost and multiple hyperopt worker get started in the `RuntimeGroup`.

 **Prerequisites:**
-- MongoDB must be installed on localhost
+- MongoDB must be installed on localhost (and no instance must be running on the port and dbpath used by the `HyperoptCluster`)
 - Hyperopt must be installed on localhost as well as on all Runtimes

 <details>